maz-13/breastcancerdetection/README.md

 # breastcancerdetection
-A machine learning program that will successfully diagnose breast cancer, using a classification model; trained and tested on Breast Cancer Wisconsin Original Data Set
+A machine learning program that will successfully diagnose breast cancer using classification models; trained and tested on the Breast Cancer Wisconsin Original Data Set